-Our S1 course is planned in such a way as to provide pupils with a broad coverage of Curriculum for Excellence Level 2 or Level 3 depending on Level achieved in primary.
+Our S1 course is planned to provide pupils with a broad coverage of Curriculum for Excellence Level 2 or Level 3 depending prior achievement.
+Level 3/4 PowerPoint.

 Pupils will study the following topics